-In some cases a policy may not be “rated”, but you may end up getting a Standard or Preferred health rating, and an additional “Flat Extra” charge either for a short period like one to three years, or for the life of the policy.
+In some cases a policy may not be “rated”, but you may end up getting a Standard or Preferred health rating, and an additional “Flat Extra” charge either for a short period like one to three years or for the life of the policy.

 The bottom line is that you get life insurance, and the insurer is compensated fairly for the additional risk, sometimes with a rated policy, and sometimes with a “flat extra”.

-Conditions You May be “rated” For
+Conditions You May Be “Rated” For

 Generally, you’re not rated for things like high blood pressure, since this is a very common condition and is controlled pretty easily.

 Some conditions, like a recovery from cancer or some other serious illness, may require you to pay an extra flat premium for a period of time (chosen by the underwriter), typically maxing out at 10 years, but starting as little as 1 year.

 For example, if you’ve just recovered from prostate cancer within the last few years, an insurance company might require you to pay a flat extra premium of $5 per thousand dollars of death benefit coverage for 3 years.

 Lifestyles and Flat Extra Premiums

 For example, if you’re a race car driver, you do any skydiving, or you’re engaged in any other dangerous activity, your insurer might require that you pay a flat extra premium for the entire time you are engaged in that activity.

-Who To Talk To
+Who To Talk To about Flat Premiums

-We specialize in high risk pre-qualification – the process of submitting your specific situation to multiple life insurance companies, and finding out which company will offer the best rate prior to applying for coverage.
+We specialize in high-risk pre-qualification – the process of submitting your specific situation to multiple life insurance companies and finding out which company will offer the best rate prior to applying for coverage.

-Since we have very good relationships with insurance underwriters and know which insurers to approach for adverse risk cases we can find the best pricing for life insurance in high risk cases – whether you have a medical condition presently or in your past, or if you participate in a high risk activity like mountain climbing, scuba diving, or skydiving.
+Since we have very good relationships with insurance underwriters and know which insurers to approach for adverse risk cases we can find the best pricing for life insurance in high-risk cases – whether you have a medical condition presently or in your past, or if you participate in a high-risk activity like mountain climbing, scuba diving, or skydiving.

-Call us at 888-552-6159 to discuss your specific situation, or fill out our form on this page and we can get you a custom quote for life insurance based on your specific needs.
+Call us at 800-712-8519 to discuss your specific situation, or fill out our form on this page and we can get you a custom quote for life insurance based on your specific needs.